SmitJ27/J.A.R.V.I.S/README.md

 # J.A.R.V.I.S

 JARVIS is an AI assistant based on Iron Man's personal assistant J.A.R.V.I.S.
-With the help of python as well as seeral modules such as
+With the help of python as well as several modules such as

 1) cv2
 2) pyttsx3